Rahees9983/devops-batch1/kubernetes/blue-green-canaray-deploy-stat/CANARY-GUIDE.md

 ## What is Canary Deployment?

 Canary deployment is a progressive rollout strategy where you gradually shift traffic from an old version to a new version.
-It's named after the "canary in a coal mine" - you send a small amount of traffic to test the waters before fully committing.

 ## How It Works

 ```